AdaloHQ/docs/website/docs/docs/basics/component-config.md

 You can also include "Child Components", which have their own `props` object.
 Child components render as separate tabs in the editor, and are passed as nested objects to your React component.

 For more information, take a look at the various docs under "Design" and "Interactions", which detail more specific and hard-to-find configurations of the `manifest.json` file.
-Also take a look at the [API Reference](/api-reference/configuration/manifest-json).
+Also take a look at the [configuration docs](/docs/configuration/manifest-json).